 On product sales we provide for future warranty costs upon product delivery.
 The specific terms and conditions of those warranties vary depending upon the product sold and country in which we do business.
-In the case of products sold by us, our warranties generally start from the delivery date and continue for one to two years, depending on the terms.
+In the case of products sold by us, our warranties generally start from the delivery date and continue for one to three years, depending on the terms.

-Our products are manufactured to customer specifications and their acceptance is based on meeting those specifications.
-Factors that affect our warranty liability include the number of installed units, historical experience and management's judgment regarding anticipated rates of warranty claims and cost per claim.
-We assess the adequacy of our recorded warranty liabilities every quarter and make adjustments to the liability as necessary.
+Many of our products are manufactured to customer specifications and their acceptance is based on meeting those specifications.
+Factors that affect our warranty liabilities include the number of product units subject to warranty protection, historical experience and management's judgment regarding anticipated rates of warranty claims and cost per claim.
+We assess the adequacy of our recorded warranty liabilities every quarter and make adjustments to the liabilities as necessary.

-Network management software products generally carry a 30-day to 90-day warranty from the date of acceptance.
+Network management software products generally carry a 30-day to 90-day warranty from the date of customer acceptance.
 Our liability under these warranties is to provide a corrected copy of any portion of the software found not to be in substantial compliance with the agreed-upon specifications.